Anger after Russia, China block U.N. action on Syria

 "Yesterday the Syrian government murdered hundreds of Syrian citizens, including women and children, in Homs through shelling and other indiscriminate violence, and Syrian forces continue to prevent hundreds of injured civilians from seeking medical help," U.S. President Barack Obama said before the U.N. vote.

-"Any government that brutalizes and massacres its people does not deserve to govern," Obama said in a statement.
+"Any government that brutalises and massacres its people does not deserve to govern," Obama said in a statement.

 There were reports of more violence Sunday.
 Activist Omar Shakir, in the Baba Amro district of Homs, said there was new shelling Sunday afternoon and three people had been killed.